goldfinch-eng/mono/.github/pull_request_template.md

 **Merge Checklist**
 - [ ] I have reviewed this code
 - [ ] This functionality is tested.
 (If not, explain why or what else you did to test it)
+- [ ] The front-ends still generally work.